rvabka/BlogAITemplate/README.md

 ## File Structure

-- `main.js` – the main application file, connecting to the OpenAI API, sending data, and saving the resulting HTML.
+- `main.js` – the main application file, connecting to the OpenAI API, sending data, and saving the resulting HTML (`podglad.html`, `artykul.html`).
-- `template-generator.js` – the main template file of the application, generating the files: `podglad.html` and `szablon.html`.
-- `article.txt` – the file with the article content.
+- `tekstArtykulu.txt` – txt file with the article content.
 - `artykul.html` – the generated HTML file with the article.
 - `szablon.html` – an optional template file for previewing the article.
 - `podglad.html` – an optional full preview of the article.